 But once they arrived at Brown, Garcia and Quebedeaux discovered new hurdles.
 At his San Bernardino, Cal., high school, Garcia had been one of three thousand students, most of them Latinx.
 So, he was surprised to be one of the few Latinx students at Brown.
 Most of the students at Cajon High qualified for food assistance and free meals, as Garcia had.
 But at Brown, classmates wore thousand-dollar parkas and already understood the concepts in intro courses.
 Others were messy roommates because it was their first time not having a maid.

 In Quebedeaux’s first year, she was relieved not to be the brightest student in the room, for once.
 Then she grew self-conscious about her lack of pre-college preparation—and her lack of wealth.
-Her high school had not offered Advanced Placement courses.
+Her high school had offered few Advanced Placement courses.
 And her hometown in rural Louisiana, Arnaudville, has a median household income of $36,731; the median family income of a Brown student is $204,200.
 “I felt so far behind,” Quebedeaux says.

 Garcia recalls hearing one friend laugh at video testimonials on the Brown Promise, which eliminated loans from financial aid.
 “She could not believe students had to borrow money to be here,” he says.
 Yet for students like him, loans are not even the most immediate financial concern—every break is a time to worry about affording a flight home or how to feed yourself if you stay.
 Carlos Lejnieks ’00 knows the feeling.
 His mother, an immigrant from Ecuador, cleaned houses and when her own house was near foreclosure, Lejnieks left high school to help.
 When she visited him during Parents Weekend, she slept and cooked in his dorm.
 Other parents took their children out to eat and stayed at nearby hotels that charge several hundred dollars a night on popular weekends.
 “Those moments were not lost on me,” Lejnieks says.